The Link Between Stress and IBD (Inflammatory Bowel Diseases): New Research Findings

 Conclusions

 One conclusion from the research is that precise management of stress levels can enhance the effectiveness of treatments for IBD.
+Mind-body practices such as meditation for IBD are increasingly studied as part of this stress-management toolkit.
 According to Christophe Thaiss, a microbiologist from the University of Pennsylvania and the study's author, conventional medical treatment does not always focus on the psychological state of the patient, which plays a critical role in treatment response.

 Full Article in Cell Magazine